kindjar/static-data/README.md

       ]
       end
     end

-    EOF
+## Getting Your Static Data into the Database

+Update your database with your static data:

+    rake static-data:update

-Install your static data:
+Or replace all existing data in the static data tables with your static data:

     rake static-data:install